 It’s also a very affluent area, so the quality of hotels is incredibly high to match.
 However, while it’s still a little pricier than our previous two districts, it is still incredible value for what they have offered.

-Best Places to stay in Chapinero:
+Best Places to stay in Bogota in Chapinero for first-time visitors:

 Located in the center of Bogota, Teusaquillo is most famous for being the location of Universidad Nacional (National University), this area is much more of a residential location, featuring a slower pace to your day-to-day activities.